rvdvyver/spring-end-2-end/documents/exercise3.md

-# Exercise 3 - a Custom Page
+# Exercise 3 - Adding a menu

 In the last exercise, we got the ViewResolver just to resolve to the default landing page.
 This time let us create a custom page with a message populated by the back end.